voy/chrome-gdc/README.md

 * omnibox keyword:
 	* gdc &lt;iframe src="$uri" ...&gt; redirects to export version of dashboard or simply to the src url
 	* gdc /some/uri redirects to https://localhost/some/uri
+    * gdc gd-XXXXX, gdc qa-XXXXX and gdc XXXXX redirect to issues in GDC Jira
 * context menu shortcuts on dashboard:
 	* view or edit dashboard in grey pages
 * dashboard edit grey page is augmented to use syntax highlighted JSON editor